LuigiCavalieri/quotes-app/readme.md

 # Quotes App

-_Quotes App_ is a full-stack TypeScript application I'm currently working on while on the lookout for a new job.
+_Quotes App_ is a full-stack TypeScript application I'm actively developing in the meanwhile I get a new job.
 The first iteration of this app was part of a job interview I undergone.

 The app is intended to let a user save her favourite quotes and discover, and save, new randomly generated quotes fetched through the API Ninjas service.
 The following are its main features:

 - Composed of two parts, a front-end SPA developed with React, and a Express.js-based back-end which exposes a REST API built on top of PostgreSQL.
 - Full authentication flow using the JWT pattern and email verification on sign-up, with automatic logout when the JWT expires.
-- Quotes search feature characterised by caching of the search results, pagination implemented on the back-end, and throttling of the HTTP requests.
+- Quotes-search feature characterised by caching of the search results, pagination implemented on the back-end, and throttling of the HTTP requests.
 - Various E2E tests developed with Cypress.
 - Angular version of the front-end — a work in progress.